 It also means getting active in generating leads by using communities where your clients are already likely to be.

-Using LinkedIn and networking can be effective ways to identifying and growing opportunities for your client base.
+Using LinkedIn and networking can be effective ways of identifying and growing opportunities for your client base.
 Your focus might be practical and industrial, but you can’t neglect the part of the business that’s all about showing the value you can offer your customers.

 Manufacturing businesses, even small ones, have a lot of moving parts.
 You will likely need employees to take care of those parts, but you can equip them to do even more.